WJHL | Tri-Cities News & Weather

 More Local

-Police investigating incident of man in truck following woman through Tree Streets

-UPDATE: SW Virginia woman who faked pregnancy to serve 2 years in prison

-More Crime News
+More Tennessee News

+7-Eleven customer who shot two robbers in Va.
+Beach, killing one, won’t be charged

-Sevierville man sentenced to 3 years in prison, ordered to pay $372k after tax evasion
+Grayson County woman sentenced to 4 months in prison, ordered to pay $113k after health care fraud

-Morristown PD: 3-year-old found dead in van, appears to be ‘tragic accident’

-Man who drove car into crowd in Charlottesville to be sentenced today

 National

-Note: UPDATE: 680+ vaccines administered following confirmed Hep A case at local McDonald’s